llpeterson/direct/reliable.md

 although we could imagine a variation in which the receiver passes frames to the next protocol without waiting for all earlier frames to be delivered.
-A question we should ask ourselves is whether we really need the sliding window protocol to keep the frames in order, or whether, instead, this is unnecessary functionality at the link level.
+A question we should ask ourselves is whether we really need the sliding window protocol to keep the frames in order at the link level, or whether, instead, this functionality should be implemented by a protocol higher in the stack.
-Unfortunately, we have not yet seen enough of the network architecture to answer this question; we first need to understand how a sequence of point-to-point links is connected by switches to form an end-to-end path.

 The third role that the sliding window algorithm sometimes plays is to support *flow control*—a feedback mechanism by which the receiver is